cursorless-dev/cursorless/docs/user/README.md

 Each of these commands perform a vscode action of the same or a similar name on the target.

-- `"define"` move the cursor and focus to the original definition of the target
+- `"define <TARGET>"` move the cursor and focus to the original definition of the target
-- `"reference"` search the workspace for all references to the target
+- `"reference <TARGET>"` search the workspace for all references to the target
-- `"hover"` displays the tooltip that would appear if you hovered the mouse over the target
+- `"hover <TARGET>"` displays the tooltip that would appear if you hovered the mouse over the target
-- `"quick fix"` displays quick fixes and refactors suggested by the vscode
+- `"quick fix <TARGET>"` displays quick fixes and refactors suggested by the vscode

 eg:
 `define blue air`